paulAriri/FlashCardUI-CodePath-Lab1/README.md

 ## Lab 1

 ### App Description
-`TODO://` Create a new app project
-`TODO://` Add different UI views on a screen
-`TODO://` Customizing UI
-`TODO://` Understand how to debug crashes and log useful messages `TODO://` Push project to Github
+`TODO://` Create a new app project, Add different UI views on a screen, Customizing UI, Understand how to debug crashes and log useful messages, Push project to Github

 ### App Walk-though
 ![FlashCardUI](FlashCardUI.gif)